batfish/af19-demo/README.md

     * Recommend naming it `af19-template`
   * Register the runner with the project
 * BF server running on localhost
+* Clone (or Download) this repository onto your local machine

 Note:
 You can reduce execution time of the demo by leveraging an existing virtual environment that has the necessary dependencies install.